-We have three curriculum drivers which were arrived at after consultation with all staff and governors – Aspiration, Inquisitiveness and Resilience.
+We have four curriculum drivers which were arrived at after consultation with all staff and governors – Aspiration, Co-operation, Resilience and Respect.

 The academy has a strong Teaching and Learning Policy.
 It was created with contributions from children, staff, parents and governors.
 The document underpins the approach towards teaching and learning which can be seen in the lesson observation feedback.

 We structure learning across the curriculum using the Chris Quigley ‘Essentials’ approach using the Basic, Advancing and Deep model.
 This allows children to encounter learning in the first instance and apply the knowledge and skills which they have learned leading to pupils who have a deep understanding of the content.
 In revisiting the Threshold Concepts from Year 1 to Year 6, pupils will be able to know more, remember more and do more.

 To take account of the context of our children, we have designed an engaging range of topics and opportunities for all curriculum subjects from Year R to Year 6, which are reviewed annually by the subject leader.
 The academy’s philosophy is that the topics are brought to life through a range of well-planned opportunities to enrich learning, e.g. school visits, external visitors, focused activities with parent/carer involvement.

 To ensure progress through these topics, the academy has created a Knowledge and Skills progression for each subject based on the Chris Quigley’s ‘Essential’ Curriculum from Years 1 to 6.
 This ensures the National Curriculum is covered.
 We use ‘Development Matters’ to ensure children make progress across the EYFS.
 The strategic approach to CPD ensures high quality teaching and strong subject knowledge, for example, how expertise in Phonics is shared across the academy to support new staff and staff in KS2.